e-seng/download-drive-files/README.md

         filepath : string
             The path to where the file is going to be saved at including the file name and extension
-        small_file : boolean
+        large_file : boolean
-            Set this to True if the file is expected to be under 4KB in size
+            Set this to False if the file is expected to be under 4KB in size
-"""
 ```
 For this program to work, you will need to input the file key that Google
 creates to the file that you want to try to download.